Visit Bordeaux - Place de la Bourse © French Moments

 Visit Bordeaux: Attractions and Events

 Since you probably want to make the most of your trip to Bordeaux, catching some shows and participating in the city’s events is super important.
-First, however, you should know which time is the best for doing so.

 Summer

-The most significant events in the summertime are, without a doubt, the Wine Festival in June, Jazz Festival and overall concerts in July, and the professional surfing world championship in August.
+The most significant events in the summertime are, without a doubt, the Wine Festival in June, the Jazz Festival and overall concerts in July, and the professional surfing world championship in August.

 Fireworks - "Bordeaux fête le vin" © Fiseha Hailemichael - licence [CC BY 2.0] from Wikimedia Commons